GaloisInc/saw-training/index.rst

 Program Verification with SAW
 =============================

 SAW, the Software Analysis Workbench, is a tool for program verification.
 This example-driven tutorial demonstrates how to use SAW for common tasks and how to integrate it into the software development lifecycle.
+The tutorial makes use of several :download:`example files </examples.tar.gz>`.

 .. toctree::
    :maxdepth: 2